unn-info-tech/custom_user_auth/README.md

 I'm excited to announce that the project has been successfully deployed on a hosting platform and is now accessible for use.
 You have two convenient options to explore the project's capabilities:

 1. **Access the Deployed Project:**
+_All features have been tested and are working seamlessly using the Swagger UI interface._
    You can access the project through the Swagger UI interface, which provides a user-friendly way to interact with the project's APIs.
 Simply navigate to the provided Swagger UI link:

    - Hosting Platform: [PythonAnywhere](https://www.pythonanywhere.com/)